lilybarrett/candy_monster/README.md

 end
 ```

 Pro-tip: Rails' Authenticity Token is used to prevent "cross-site request forgery (CSRF)" attacks.
-As an example, when you fill out a form for submitting a new candy to my app, Rails generates a hidden field storing the authenticity token, ensuring the server that the information is coming from Rails.
+As an example, when you fill out a form for submitting a new candy to my app, Rails would _usually_ generate a hidden field storing the authenticity token, ensuring the server that the information is coming from Rails.
 However, in this case, we're not _just_ communicating with Rails, we're also communicating with a React app on our front-end!
 In our API controller, it makes sense to add the line `skip_before_action :verify_authenticity_token`.

 It's a good idea to use *strong params* in your API controller as well as in your regular controller.